-At the top of the screen, there are number of filtering options to set the parameters of the information displayed:
+At the top of the screen, there are a number of filtering options to set the parameters of the information displayed:

-By default, emissions of All Data are displayed (that is the timeframe that organisational data have been uploaded for).
+Timeframe: By default, emissions of All Data are displayed (that is the timeframe that organisational data have been uploaded for).
 On the left, click 'All data' to apply a specific timeframe to the data displayed in the emissions scorecards and charts.

-The comparison tool allows you to compare how your emissions either decrease or increase year on year.
+Compare to: The comparison tool allows you to compare how your emissions either decrease or increase year on year.
 Once you have selected the period to compare, hover over data in the charts to compare specific data points between periods and use these insights to inform your Action Plan:

-Filters are applied to all charts within the dashboard.
+Filters: Filters are applied to all charts within the dashboard.
 They are a great way to explore the emissions of e.g. a specific facility or an emission category-specific criterion further.

-"Emissions over time" is the default chart that is shown at the top of each emission dashboard under the scorecards.
+Reorder charts and scorecards: "Emissions over time" is the default chart that is shown at the top of each emission dashboard under the scorecards.
 You can easily adjust the order of your charts by clicking the Reorder charts option, next to Add filter.
 Sets of 6 dots will appear on the left of each chart where you can click to drag and drop the charts where you choose, and then click Save changes.

-At the top of every emissions dashboard, you will find an array of Emissions Scorecards that give you a quick overview of different emissions metrics:
+At the top of every emissions dashboard, you will find an array of Emissions scorecards that give you a quick overview of different emissions metrics:

 Average number of employees

-The βAverage number of employeesβ scorecard captures the varying number of employees over the given timeframe as an average.
+The “Average number of employees” scorecard captures the varying number of employees over the given timeframe as an average.
 We calculate this using the following logic:

 Average number of employees = (Total from employee number x Days) / Total days of selected time range